 6. Cross border disclosure of personal information

-CPA Australia has members in more than 120 countries, operates in a number of international jurisdictions, including the People’s Republic of China, Hong Kong, Vietnam, Singapore, Malaysia, Indonesia, New Zealand and the United Kingdom.
+CPA Australia has members in more than 125 countries and regions, operates in a number of international jurisdictions, including Mainland China China, Hong Kong, Vietnam, Singapore, Malaysia, Indonesia, New Zealand and the United Kingdom.
 These overseas offices are part of CPA Australia.
 Disclosure of personal information to these countries may occur in the normal course of CPA Australia’s business.